 Girl, you better wipe that smile off yo’ face.
 We both know you got pee pants in that bag.

 Crap.
 So I take the damp bag and put it as far away from me as possible in the car, but not too far because I don’t want that junk to get left in the car in the South Georgia heat.
 However, I did have to go grocery shopping so I can’t immediately go home and throw the pee pants in the wash.
 So I just make a mental reminder to wash those things asap when you get home.
 Fast forward an hour.
-I pull up to your house and have to unload the Mount Everest of groceries from the back of my van, so I hand the urine pants bag to the guilty party and tell her to go in and throw her pants in the wash & get ready for a quick bath.
+I pull up to your house and have to unload the Mount Everest of groceries from the back of my van, so I hand the urine pants bag to the guilty party and tell her to go in and throw her pants in the wash ; get ready for a quick bath.
 I get all of the groceries put up, run to the bathroom, find her standing her naked and waiting for her bath.
 I bathe her real quick, then run to glance at the washing machine to see a pair of pants in there.
 So I run the washer and start dinner.
 Crisis averted.
-A few months pass.
+A few weeks pass.
 Hahahaha.
 It’s a relaxing Saturday at the house when suddenly I smell this horrid odor.
 Not just an ordinary bad smell, but the equivalent of stepping in a dead animal carcass stuffed with rotten eggs and 3 year spoiled coffee creamer.
 Suddenly, I see Olive burst out of her room with puke dripping down from her chin to her shirt.
 So I sprint to her room to find some opened plastic bags thrown around across the floor.
+Apparently giving a 4 year old the job of putting her pee pants in the laundry was too much for my four year old, because she instead got caught up playing with toys and the bag slowly made its way to the bottom of the toy bin.
+And there it sat and festered until Olive curiously opened it and threw up everywhere.
 As I examine it closely I see a brittle, discolored Ziploc bag containing what looks like Sloth from the Goonies burp cloth when he was infant.
+So many putrid colors and smells from that bag.

 “Hey you guuuys.
 I just spit up.”